Yushu-An/YushuAn-academic/content/home/skills.md

     icon_pack:
     name:
   - description:
-     *Ability to use ROS under Linux to complete visual mapping and navigation of mobile robots Proficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
+     * Ability to use ROS under Linux to complete visual mapping and navigation of mobile robots
-    icon:
-    icon_pack:
-    name: SLAM

-  - description: Proficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
+     * Proficiency with some tools including Solidworks, AutoCAD, Delmia, Matlab and other software for modeling and simulation
-    icon:
-    icon_pack:
-    name: CAD&CAM
-  - description: Familiar with stereo camera and other visual equipment, and able to use OpenCV and image recognition algorithms like Mask R-CNN
     icon:
     icon_pack:
     name: Machine Vision

 # Uncomment to use emoji icons.
 #- icon: ":smile:"
 #  icon_pack: "emoji"